ekurtgl/GSoC-2021-GNN_for_Trigger/README.md

 ![image](https://user-images.githubusercontent.com/66868163/129754653-7524b185-c406-4e52-8b24-84ba047ce5a6.png)

 Although these images are not as intuitive as in the previous method, they contain much more information due to larger feature space.
+In the former method while we obtained losses of *0.025* and *2.0125e-04* for pT and 1/pT prediction, respectively, in the latter one, we achieved losses of *0.01* and *7.3357e-05*.